mikeonslow/elm-workshop/part3/README.md

     { portfolio : Portfolio}
 ```

-Since we changed the defintion of `Model`, we also need to update our `initialModel`
+Since we changed the definition of `Model`, we also need to update our `initialModel`

 Let's update `initialModel` as follows: